 The color red represents passion, action, and excitement.
 Red is a warm color that can provide a distinct look on a court.
 It’s a color that draws attention.
-Depending on the colors surrounding around a court, it might need to be toned down a little as it can be rather vibrant.
+Depending on the colors surrounding a court, it might need to be toned down a little as it can be rather vibrant.

 Purple is typically associated with royalty and luxury.
 It is an uplifting color.
-Similar to the dark color of navy blue, a dark purple can give depth to a court and contrasts well with white lines.
+Similar to the dark color of navy blue, a dark purple can give depth to a court and contrast well with white lines.
 Purple is also a good contrasting color to yellow, which is the color that most pickleballs are.

 Brown represents stability and reliability.
 It is comforting, grounding, and rather simple.
 A tan shade can make a nice border color between a court and the grass.

 Gray is a neutral color.
 It is stable and reliable.
 It is also peaceful and soothing.
 Gray doesn’t draw attention but can be a great complementary color.

 Be Creative with Pickleball Court Colors

 If you’re able, be sure to test your court colors before fully applying them.
 Colors can look different under fluorescent lights compared to being viewed outdoors in the sun and exposed to rain and snow.

 Your pickleball court is a reflection of something that you enjoy.
 When it comes to painting it, be creative and have fun with your court colors.
 Let us know in the comments below what color combination you prefer.

 Teresa is the idea-maker behind PickleballMAX.
 Teresa joins Todd to manage and market PickleballMAX.
 She creates pickleball content and assists with pickleball tournaments.
 In 2023, she wrote a pickleball devotional book titled Pickleball Is [Not] Life.